Maksim2498/mc-ever-winter/README.md

 ## About

 __Warning: this is kinda buggy now.
-It can break your world's biome data so don't use it on production servers yet.__
+It can corrupt your world's biome data so don't use it on production servers yet.__

 This plugins temporarily changes world biomes to corresponding winter-biomes